PulijalaSaiRahul/Fake-News-Detection-System/README.md

 ![Verifying News](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/image_3.png?raw=true)

-GlobalTruthHub evaluates the entered news, indicating whether it is true or false.
+FactIT evaluates the entered news, indicating whether it is true or false.
 It also provides information and credibility details, enhancing user trust in the information.

 ### 4. News Feed

 ![News Feed](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/image_4.png?raw=true)

-Students can access a curated news feed enriched with verified information for their study purposes.
+Users can access a curated news feed enriched with verified information for their study purposes.

 ### 5. Date and Region Filtering

 ![Filtering Options](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/image_5.png?raw=true)

-GlobalTruthHub provides options to filter the news feed based on date and region, tailoring the information to specific student requirements.
+FactIT provides options to filter the news feed based on date and region, tailoring the information to specific user requirements.

 ## What Makes This Project Special